garysheng/faithwalk-os/poems/to-my-nation-of-fire.md

 Not by your strength,
 But because I have overcome for you.

-I brought you through the midst of the fire
+I designed your walk
 To prepare you,
 To strengthen you,
 To position you for this moment.

-Revival fires are breaking out!
+Revival fires will break out!
-Some call it Awakening—
-It will be awakening for some,
-Revival for others.
-But it IS a move of God
+And those fires will glorify my Father
-Like the world has never seen.
+In a way the world has never seen.

-This is not just church as usual.
-This is a MOVEMENT.
 And you, My nation of fire,
-Are the carriers of this flame.
+Are the carriers of this revival flame.

 Every place you touch will be transformed,
 Every campus will become an encounter zone,